dreckguy/devicetone-prometheus/README.md

 ### Testing using powershell

-If you have powershell type:
+If you have powershell open another terminal and type:
 ```
 ./test.ps1
 ```